af83/ucengine-docs/core/api.md

 #### Notes

 - The body request **must be in multipart/form-data**.
+- The `forceContentType` parameter is only a workaround when browsers show a popup when *content-type* is *application/json*.
 - To avoid conflicts between files U.C.Engine generate a unique id which is returned in the result.

 ### List files